Maokong

 Maokong (貓空 (Māokōng, Niau-khang, cat hole)) is an area located in Wenshan District of Taipei, Taiwan.
 The area used to be the biggest tea growing area of Taipei.
 There are many intertwining footpaths which have been used to transport tea.
 Now, it is a popular place for tea culture and viewing the night scenery of Taipei City.

 Etymology

 A prior theory states that the former name (皺空 (jiâu-khang, roughness-holes); also 皺孔 (jiâu-kháng)) refers to pothole formations.
 A recent publication suggests that the valley area was overrun with masked palm civet and hence its former Hokkien name (貓面 (bâ-bīn, cat surface)).
-During Japanese rule the name was recorded as (猫空, Bakan), which in Hokkien could be read bâ-khang, likely referring to the presence of the civets (bâ) in the valley (khang).
+The current name, derived from Hokkien, was in use by Japanese ruleand is probably derived from the presence of civets (bâ) in said valley (khang).